bhattmrunal/TypeScriptRN/README.md

 # TypeScriptRN
 This project is a barebone implementation of a React Native project using Typescript code.
+This just shows a Hello World message.

 ## How to run this project
 * Download or clone the project from github